In a Challenging Year, We Stayed Focused on Customers

 Our satellite constellation grew to more than 100+ satellites in orbit which means our AIS capabilities will continue to improve into 2021.
 We deployed two satellites from the International Space Station (ISS) on November 5th and launched four satellites on India’s PSLV on November 7th.

 The Spire payload team configured our newest satellite AIS receiver to download all 27 types of AIS messages for the first time.
-As a result of these launches our satellite data capabilities have also increased and now we deliver more than +240K unique MMSIs, +70M daily Messages (Terrestrial, Satellite and Dynamic), and +54K unique IMOs.
+As a result of these launches our satellite data capabilities have also increased and now we deliver more than +240K unique MMSIs, +70M daily Messages (Terrestrial, Satellite and Enhanced Satellite), and +54K unique IMOs.

 Weather and Analytics are the Future